-Aishwary Kumar is an intellectual historian and political theorist with interests in South Asian, European, and American political thought.
+Aishwary Kumar was a visiting fellow at the Hoover Institution.
+Kumar is an intellectual historian and political theorist with interests in South Asian, European, and American political thought.
 His work spans a wide spectrum of issues in moral and political philosophy, political justice and constitutional theory, war and ethics, empire and liberalism, and the history of democratic thought and rights.

 Kumar’s first book, Radical Equality: Ambedkar, Gandhi, and the Risk of Democracy (Stanford University Press, 2015), was listed by The Indian Express as one of the fifteen most important works on politics, morality, and law to be published anywhere that year.
 His essays have appeared in Modern Intellectual History, Contemporary South Asia, Social History, and Public Culture, among other places.
 He has also been featured on the radio shows Entitled Opinions and Philosophy Talk.

 Kumar is currently working on two books.
 The first, The Sovereign Void: Ambedkar’s Critique of Violence, examines the genealogies of political freedom and war in Southern and Atlantic political thought and their relation to notions of “force” across epistemological, theological, and secular traditions.
 The second, The Gravity of Truth: Disenchantment, Disappointment, and Democracy, takes the Obama Presidency as its starting point to explore the place of moral agency and political judgment in the global constitutional imagination.